21 Great Books Set in Bookstores

 Book Summary

-Will the long-time bookshop employees and her experiences in the small town change her mind?
+Will the long-time bookshop employees and their experiences in the small town change her mind?

 Melissa read this book and loved all the references to real books that are included throughout.
 The characters learn some life lessons through book quotes, so there’s no mistaking it as a book perfect for book lovers.

 If you love Hallmark movies, this is an ideal book for you.
-It’s published as Christian fiction, but some readers wish this was a stronger element in the character’s lives.
+It’s published as Christian fiction, but some readers wish this were a stronger element in the characters’ lives.

 Book Summary